“San Francisco’s Chinatown” book and trailer can be found here: https://www.chinatownbooksf.com

-And consider WHO has moved into Silicon Valley and the Bay Area.
-(My wife helped gather data for this chart found at one of my partner ministries, Youth With a Mission, San Francisco)
+And consider WHO has moved into the Bay Area.
+(See this chart found at one of my partner ministries, Youth With a Mission, San Francisco)

-Having worked in Sunnyvale, I benefited from the nation's cuisine at my doorstep!
 In particular, there are two unprecedented dynamics that define the new frontiers of mission.
-They are the "Asianization" and urbanization of our world (urban theologian Ray Bakke named this trend 20 years ago).
+They are the “Asianization” and urbanization of our world (urban theologian Ray Bakke named this trend 20 years ago).
 I already covered how the world is urbanizing.
 In addition, Asian culture and influence are sweeping the world.
-"Asia is here" is oft acknowledged by many missiologists.
-Traditionally, our Western world was often characterized with rugged individualism.
-Immigration and the onslaught of social media has brought "face" culture to the mainstream.
-Thirst for "face" is no longer a descriptor for Asians only.
-Silicon Valley embodies both these trends, and churches that embody a Gospel that gives honor for "lost face" are part of God's antidote for shame, part of the Good News!
-With Bay Area companies at the epicenter of social media, these Asian dynamics are EVERYONE's world.
-The pandemic, xenophobia only exasperates these dynamics.
+“Asia is here.”
+Whereas our Western world was once characterized with rugged individualism and the “Marlboro Man,” immigration and the onslaught of social media has brought “face” culture to the mainstream.
+Thirst for “face” is no longer a descriptor for Asians only.
+Everyone wants face, and the Church needs to embrace this a lot more than it does now.

 With the nations at our doorstep, the Chinatown story points to the unfolding of the biblical story, a story that will see people from every nation, every ethnic group worshipping our God in heaven.
-Silicon Valley has a front seat, and our Ohana culture plays a huge role to invite people to share in this story.
+Cities like Bay Area ones have a front seat, and our Ohana culture plays a huge role to invite people to share in this story.
 Why?

 People from these nations are thirsting for an honor only God’s Story can ultimately give.

-As a guest lecturer to seminarians, as a former missionary in East and Central Asian countries, and today as a non-profit leader and author on the subject alongside fellow missiologists (see below), I can attest that current Western seminary education AND missions suppress biblical themes of honor and shame.
-With biblical word study technologies in our pockets, anyone can reveal the biblical weight of shame and honor; there's really no excuse that a majority of reputable systematic theologies and Bible dictionaries fail to list shame and honor in their indices.
-To be fair, the themes are there, but buried deep.
-This reality is perhaps the product of hundreds of years of Western dominance in theology.
-But take a look at where global Christianity has shifted.
-That's right, the locus has shifted from West to East, and North to South.
+Current Western seminary education AND mission organizations largely suppress biblical themes of honor and shame.
+With biblical word study technologies in our pockets, anyone can reveal the biblical weight of shame and honor; there’s really no excuse that a majority of reputable systematic theologies and Bible dictionaries fail to list shame and honor in their indices.
+To be fair, the themes are there, but buried deep, thanks to hundreds of years of Western dominance in theology.
+But take a look at how global Christianity has shifted from West to East, and North to South.
 Similarly, the moral imperative has shifted from guilt to shame.
 With all these unprecedented global shifts, sharing the Good News that God gives honor to the shamed (and not just righteousness for the guilty) is necessary.